-If you spend any time on online dating sites or socializing online, you’ll be well aware of the fabled Catfish.
+If you spend any time on online dating sites or socialising online, you’ll be well aware of the fabled Catfish.

 What is a Catfish?
 At its simplest, a Catfish is someone who lies online about who they really are.

-You might be less cautious while searching for love, as you’re hoping that the person you’re chatting to is as genuine in their feelings as you are.
+You might be less cautious while searching for love, as you’re hoping that the person you’re chatting to is as genuine in their feelings as well as looks as you are.
 Unfortunately, even if you meet someone seemingly amazing online, it’s always important to keep your guard up if you want to avoid a broken heart, or worse.

 How to Spot a Catfish

 If your love interest’s picture makes them look like they’re a model, or just suspiciously attractive, it may not be genuine.
-Intuition can only tell you so much, so use Google’s reverse image search to help you find out where the photo originates.
+Intuition can only tell you so much, so use Google’s image search to help you find out where the photo originates from.

 A Perfect Life